Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 	   Other chips only support up to 16 (#x = 4).

 	   This is a maximum value.
-The driver set the burst length according to chip and revision ids.
-By default the driver uses the maximum value supported by the chip.
+The driver set the woke burst length according to chip and revision ids.
+By default the woke driver uses the woke maximum value supported by the woke chip.
 =========  ==================================================================

 10.2.12 LED support